Recycle Guide

 NO!

-These glass items do not belong in your glass recycling bin: Glass that did not store food or drink (e.g. dishware or drinkware of any kind, ceramics, candle jars, flower vases, window glass, picture frame glass, light bulbs, eyeglasses, etc.).
+These glass items do not belong in your glass recycling bin: Glass that is not a bottle or jar (e.g. dishware or drinkware of any kind, ceramics, flower vases, window glass, picture frame glass, light bulbs, eyeglasses, etc.).
 Caps or corks.

 92946